Pres. Trump, politicians react to Joe Biden's VP pick Sen. Kamala Harris

 I look forward to working as hard as I can to elect Joe Biden & Kamala Harris.
 Our nation needs a President—and our troops deserve a commander in chief—who is competent, effective and has the empathy needed to lead this great, diverse country through these difficult times.— Tammy Duckworth (@TammyforIL) August 11, 2020

-Former Democratic presidential nominee Hilarry Clinton tweeted her support for Sen. Harris saying "she's already proven herself to be an incredible public servant and leader."
+Former Democratic presidential nominee Hillary Clinton tweeted her support for Sen. Harris saying "she's already proven herself to be an incredible public servant and leader."

 I'm thrilled to welcome @KamalaHarris to a historic Democratic ticket.
 She's already proven herself to be an incredible public servant and leader.
 And I know she’ll be a strong partner to @JoeBiden.
 Please join me in having her back and getting her elected. pic.twitter.com/cmtOO8Gqqv— Hillary Clinton (@HillaryClinton) August 11, 2020